 Street Centerline Address Database.
-This action item is designed to develop and maintain a statewide seamless street centerline and address referencing system used for various transportation, emergency management, public safety (i.e., NG9-1-1), economic development and other related applications.
+Nebraska Public Service Commission (PSC) is working on compiling and quality checking various spatial (GIS) data sets such as street centerlines and address points that will be used for various transportation, emergency management, public safety (i.e., NG9-1-1), economic development and other related applications.